US: Shooter kills 8 and himself at FedEx facility | DW | 16.04.2021

 Several mass shootings have been reported in recent weeks around the US.

-Tens of thousands of people in the US die each year from guns.
+Tens of thousands of people in the US die each year due to gun violence.

-US President Joe Biden recently announced six new measures he said would help curb gun violence, which he described as "an international embarrassment."
+US President Joe Biden recently announced six new measures he said would help curb gun violence, a phenomenon he described as "an international embarrassment."

 For decades, US lawmakers have been split on the politically fraught issue.